 Terms & Conditions

 - There is a minimum required number of students to run the course.
 If we do not reach the minimum required number of students, the total deposit/full payment will be refunded.
-You can also choose to hold a seat at our next course, or transfer some of the funds to our online course.
+You can also choose to hold a seat at our next course, or transfer some of the funds to our online course in the event we cancel the course for the reasons outlined above.

 - Attendance for all 7.5 days of instruction, plus the exam is required.
 If you miss the exam, or any hours of instruction, you will automatically be failed, and you will not be allowed to write the exam.
 This is a requirement from the Solicitor General.